jundalisay/superb/content/en/research/socrates/simple-republic/book-3/chapter-2.md

 Are they also to be prohibited from exhibiting the opposite forms of vice and intemperance and meanness and indecency in sculpture and building and the other creative arts?

 Should we prevent a person who cannot conform to this rule of ours from practising his art in our State, lest the taste of our citizens be corrupted by him?
+{{< /l >}}

+{{< l a="Socrates" >}}
 We should not let our guardians grow up amid images of moral ugliness.
 They might feed on a baneful herb day by day, little by little, until a festering mass of corruption emerges in their own soul.

 Our artists should instead be those who are gifted to discern the true nature of the beautiful and graceful.
 Then will our youth dwell in a land of health, amid fair sights and sounds, and receive the good in everything.
 Beauty, the effluence of fair works, shall flow into the eye and ear, like a health-giving breeze from a purer region.

 It will insensibly draw the soul from earliest years into likeness and sympathy with the beauty of reason.
 There can be no nobler training than that.
 {{< /l >}}